lkornev/token-exchange/README.md

 4. cargo build-bpf
 5. deploy <path-to-solana-program-library>/solana-program-library/target/deploy/spl_token_swap.so

-      Note that spl_token_swap.so is not the default value the SPL offers to deploy, so you need to write the deploy path mannually.
+      Note that spl_token_swap.so is not the default value the SPL offers to deploy, so you need to write the deploy path manually.

 6. Change `TOKEN_SWAP_PROGRAM_ID` in the index.ts file to the local Token Swap program id
 7. Change `IS_LOCAL_DEVELOPMENT` in the index.ts file to `true`.